beamtic/eightcontrol/README.md

-# Doorkeeper
+# eightcontrol
-The Doorkeeper CMS – the project is in the process of being moved to GitHub
+The Doorkeeper project is now called eightcontrol; this name change is to avoid conflicts with other projects by the same name.

 Currently only a limited subset of classes is provided on GitHub